The Customer is a London-based IT company that provides IT consulting services.

 Besides, the Customer needed the application to comply with ServiceNow certification requirements to be able to publish it on ServiceNow Store.

 ScienceSoft performed the whole cycle of the app’s design, implementation and testing activities.
-Although a number of ServiceNow functional elements could be used during the implementation process of such an application, ScienceSoft’s ServiceNow team undertook a different approach.
+Although a number of ServiceNow functional elements could be used during the implementation process of such an application, ScienceSoft’s ServiceNow consultants undertook a different approach.
 Our experts decided to make the app a standalone, to avoid unnecessary dependencies with ServiceNow.
 The reason for such a decision can be demonstrated on the following situation:

 - The app uses the Contract Management plugin that is one of the elements built into ServiceNow.
 However, the Customer’s client could have no Contract Management plugin in their ServiceNow subscription.
 In this case, unnecessary dependencies would be a serious impediment to using the Customer’s app.

 Since the app needed to provide a deep analysis as well as visualization of supplier performance, ScienceSoft closely cooperated with the Customer and outlined the following workflow for the app:

 1st level imported data analysis – data aggregation – 2nd level analysis – reporting

 The implemented back-end logic allows the app to perform the first three stages of the given workflow.
 After the data is properly analyzed, it can embark on the reporting stage.
 In the app, ScienceSoft’s team used the standard ServiceNow Reporting functionality without any adjusting, to keep the dependencies with custom plugins to a minimum.